 The earlier Toe-in angle measure I did with a laser pointer worked but was a bit difficult to use.
 Is there a way to built some instrument that use some other principle.
 As an educated Astrophysicist I am and knowledge of 3D-CAD design and having a 3D-Printer it must be possible, or ?

 This is how I did the toe-in measurement earlier, three distances and calculations.

 I think almost all professional wheel angles instrument use lasers and mirrors today.
 High precision and expensive instrument that measure all wheel angles.
 I only need to measure the Toe-in angle and that make it a lot easier.
 Here is a sketch how I thinking with a standard method to measure angles.

 With a paper scale at the laser stand with the angles I can read it direct without calculations.
 The laser must stand at the same distance from the right wheel all time to get this to work.
 Longer distance get higher precision, about 2.5 meter to the left wheel will be enough.

 3D-CAD of needed devices:

 With FreeCAD I design two brackets for the tube that hold the mirror.
-These two points line up the pipe with the wheel.
+These two points line up the tube with the wheel.
 A screw clamp around the tube to not let it rotate.

 At the other end of the tube is the mirror holder.
 It must go down under the car so the laser beam has a free passage.
 I made it adjustable, the long slit.
 It could be a bit longer but my 3D-Printer can't print longer details then 230 mm.
 I plane for a mirror size of 100 mm, square or round.